ghanshaw/very-simple-ether-wallet/README.md

 Deploing your contract can be tricky.
 I reccommend experimenting with the default gas limit and price.
 The default gas price in truffle is 100 Gwei, which is probably much higher than you'll need it to be.
 I would recommend staying within 20 and 30 gwei, but increasing the gas limit past what you anticipate you'll need.

-geth --fast --cache=1024 --rpc --rpcport 9001

-web3.personal.unlockAccount(web3.personal.listAccounts[0], "teirrah1963", 15000)

-INFO [08-05|14:41:48] Submitted contract creation              fullhash=0x40fccd1b4340a548ba27788e824f6abdb26f5945c3087c9b9b073011bca0f29b contract=0xede99e62feb446a09862193a1b40a9c513bb5f43

-To deploy, you'll first have to unlock your ethereum account.
-In geth, web3.personal.unlockAccount(web3.personal.listAccounts[0], "password", 15000).
-Normally, accounts stay unlocked for a very short window (30 sec).
-By running this command, you can keep your account unlcoekd for a longer period of time, which might be helpful if you are experimenting.